 The state Legislature is taking note, too.
 Didi Barrett, who represents parts of Dutchess and Columbia in the state Assembly, spearheaded the Carbon Farm Pilot Project for the Soil and Water Conversation Districts in both counties to undertake a two-year study of the impact of new approaches to soil.

 Climate resilience for Hudson Valley farmers means different things for each farm.
 Sarah Ficken would like to further minimize their carbon footprint with solar or geothermal energy.
 But first, they need to solve their water dilemma.
 Their well ran dry early in the season and they need to be able to store water on the property.
-They have a lot of thirsty cows.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+They have a lot of thirsty cows.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.